As the title of this chapter suggests, Paul finishes his letter with various messages directed at different people and groups.

 - Jesus will judge.
 Jesus will be the one judging all men and women, and also judging the work of all elders, deacons and preachers.
 This thought should help Timothy to stand firm when criticized or attacked by those in or out of the church.
 Knowing that Jesus will examine your work as well as your conduct helps you when tempted to compromise your teachings in order to gain approval or promote your career.

 - Jesus will return.
 He writes, "I charge you by His appearing."
 William Barclay (Studylight.org) offers an interesting insight into this phrase - I charge you by His appearing.
 The Greek word for appearing (epiphaneia) was used in two different ways.
 This was the word employed when describing the manifestation of a Greek god in some way, and it was also used in connection with the Roman Emperor.
 For example, the Emperor's ascension to the throne was referred to in divine imagery as his "epiphaneia."
-Paul uses this term in yet another way that was common in that era to announce the visit of the Emperor to a city or region in the Roman empire.
+Paul uses this term in yet another way that was common in that era and that was to announce the visit of the Emperor to a city or region in the Roman empire.
 Places anticipating the epiphaneia of the Emperor would prepare by sprucing up the town and organizing an honor guard, etc. Paul is telling Timothy to prepare for an epiphaneia, however, not one from an earthly king or leader but from Jesus Himself, the divine Son of God and Lord of all creation.
 Timothy should do his work in such a way that he is ready for Jesus' epipaneia (appearing) at any time.

 - Jesus will rule.
 Paul urges Timothy to action by reminding him that at some point all the kingdoms, principalities, rulers and powers will be under Jesus' rule.
 He is and will be the King of Kings and Lord of Lords.
 Timothy must work in such a way that he will rank high in the kingdom that will have dominion over all other kingdoms when Jesus, the Lord of all, returns to judge all men and their works.